-Sometimes life surprises me, and what I thought would be a bummer due to the pandemic, ends up being the BEST birthday ever!
+Sometimes life surprises me, and what I thought would be a bummer, ends up being the BEST birthday ever!
 Ian turned fourteen on April 18th and, like any parent, I wanted to make sure it was special.
+However, being in a pandemic changes everything.

 As per usual, I purchased the gifts, planned the meal (ok, we ordered Dominos), and bought 14 balloons to attach to a special birthday sign that has donned the front yard each year since he turned one.